 Well, that wasn’t entirely true.
 Noah trusted his siblings and the ten Abbott cousins who’d grown up with them.
 Any of them would take a bullet for him, and vice versa.
-He didn’t see them all the time or talk to them that frequently, but he knew they were always there for him, as was his mother, his grandfather, his aunt Molly and uncle Linc.
+He didn’t see them every day, but he knew they were always there for him, as was his mother, his grandfather, his aunt Molly and uncle Linc.

 Anyone else?
 Forget it.
 He couldn’t imagine any scenario under which he’d trust another living being who wasn’t a blood relative.
 That was Melinda’s legacy.

 He gripped the wheel tighter than usual, his entire body vibrating with the tension that filled him any time he let his mind wander in her direction.
-Which was why he never let his mind wander in her direction.
-Why’d his mom have to mention her and stir up shit that was better left locked away in a dark corner of his mind that he never allowed himself to visit?
+Which was why he never let that happen.
+Why’d his mom have to mention her and stir up shit that was better left locked away in a dark corner of his mind that he rarely visited?

-She might never have existed for the amount of time or attention he gave her these days.
+She might never have existed for the time or attention he gave her these days, which was zero.

 Until someone mentioned her name and brought it all back like it’d happened yesterday rather than three years ago.

-Noah slammed his hand against the wheel in frustration, which only served to make his hand hurt.
+Noah slammed his hand against the wheel in frustration, which only made his hand hurt.
 It didn’t do a damned thing to address the ache in his chest that resurfaced any time she slithered out from under the massive rock he kept over her and the memories of her.
 He’d give everything he had never to have to think about her again.

 But alas, the brain didn’t allow you to disassociate from memories you’d rather not keep.
 Nope, you got to hang on to the good, the bad and the hideous.
 How lucky were humans to carry around a gelatinous mess in their heads that could serve up a lacerating memory any time you were feeling good about the progress you’d made in moving on from something painful?

-His grandfather, Elmer Stillman, whirled around on his stool to greet Noah with a big smile.
+Elmer Stillman whirled around on his stool to greet Noah with a big smile.
 Elmer was the best man Noah had ever known, with Linc coming in a very close second.
-The two men had been there in every way they possibly could be for Noah and his sibling after their father left, and he loved them both.
+The two men had been there in every way they possibly could be for Noah and his siblings after their father left, and he loved them both.